cdl-geneseo/geneseo-dictionary/F/Flamer.md

 # Flamer

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Flamer

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 Noun Male homosexual, said to be terminology of Geneseo bar regulars; &quot;My roommate is a flamer.&quot;